MIDFIELDR/midfieldr/README.md

 Data
 ----

-The sample of the MIDFIELD database that is accessible using midfieldr includes:
+The sample of the MIDFIELD database that is accessible using midfieldr and its data packages includes:

 -   `cip` in the midfieldr package.
-A dataset of program codes and names of academic fields of study.
-Each of the 1552 observations is one program at the CIP 6-digit level. ?cip for more information.
+A tidy data frame with 1544 observations and 6 CIP variables of program codes and names at the 2, 4, and 6-digit levels.
+Each observation is a unique program.
+This dataset occupies 331 kb of memory.

--   `student` and `degree` in the midfieldstudent package.
-Demographic data and graduation data for 165,000 students.
+-   `student` in the midfieldstudent package.
+A tidy data frame with 165 072 observations and 35 demographic variables.
 Each observation is a unique student.
+This dataset occupies 49.1 Mb of memory.

+-   `degree` in the midfieldstudent package.
+A tidy data frame with 89 886 observations and 14 graduation variables.
+Each observation is a unique student.
+This dataset occupies 10.1 Mb of memory.

 -   `term` in the midfieldterm package.
-Academic term data for 165,000 students.
-Each observation is one term for one student, yielding 1.1 M observations.
+A tidy data frame with 1.1 M observations and 22 academic term variables.
+Each observation is one term for one student.
+This dataset occupies 200.2 Mb of memory.

 -   `course` in the midfieldcourse package.
-Academic course data for 165,000 students.
-Each observation is one course for one student, yielding 5.4 M observations.
+A tidy data frame with 5.4 M observations and 17 academic course variables.
+Each observation is one course in one term for one student.
+This dataset occupies 735.1 Mb of memory.